Skip to main content

 Estrogen and progesterone are the primary female sex hormones, orchestrating the menstrual cycle and supporting pregnancy.
 Their influence extends far beyond reproduction.
 Estrogen contributes to bone health, cognitive function, and cardiovascular protection.
 Progesterone has a calming effect on the brain, supports sleep quality, and balances the effects of estrogen.

-The dramatic fluctuations and eventual decline of these hormones during and menopause are responsible for the widely recognized symptoms of this life stage, including hot flashes, night sweats, mood swings, and vaginal dryness.
+The dramatic fluctuations and eventual decline of these hormones during perimenopause and menopause are responsible for the widely recognized symptoms of this life stage, including hot flashes, night sweats, mood swings, and vaginal dryness.
 Restoring balance to these hormones is a cornerstone of managing this transition.

 Why Lifestyle Is the Foundation of Hormonal Health